SoyMidas/web-rickyedit/README.md

 # Webpage project for @rickyedit on youtube

-Wrote in Spanish because I'm spanish and ricky too xd
+Writen in Spanish because I'm spanish and ricky too xd

 ![Example](image.png)